csnoew/snoew-encryption/README.md

 This program requires [Python 3.10.2](https://www.python.org/downloads/) or older to be installed.
 The source code can be viewed at the [Github Repository](https://github.com/csnoew/snoew-encryption/) where you can also install the program.

 ### Adding your own letters to the encryptor
+The program is compatible with every letter in the latin alphabet, as well as all the numbers.
 Every letter can automatically be encrypted, but if you are decrypting a message with an unsupported letter the program will crash, you can add a letter by going to the *snoew decryptor.py* where you will add the letters to the string named *alphabet* on line 23:
 ```markdown
 alphabet: str = "abcdefghijklmnopqrstuvwxyzæøå1234567890,.- "
 ```